 - How is beer made?

 - How does the yeast affect the beer?

 - Is it really all about the yeast?

-"FAQ: If the yeast ain’t happy, ain’t nobody happy" is part of a series of reports designed to provide easy to understand explanations about the roles microbes play in the world, from cleaning up oil spills to causing epidemics, to producing many useful products.
-The FAQ reports are based on the deliberations of 15-20 microbiology experts who meet for a single day to develop answers to frequently asked questions about a specific topic.
+"FAQ: If the yeast ain't happy, ain't nobody happy" is part of a series of reports designed to provide easy-to-understand explanations about the roles microbes play in the world, from cleaning up oil spills to causing epidemics, to producing many useful products.
+The FAQ reports are based on the deliberations of 15 to 20 microbiology experts who meet for a single day to develop answers to frequently asked questions about a specific topic.